robingodinho/Adidas_Sales_US_Market_PowerBI/README.md

 ## 📝 Executive Summary
 This project provides a **comprehensive Power BI dashboard** analyzing **Adidas sales data in the United States (2020–2021)**.
-It demonstrates beginner-to-intermediate Power BI skills by transforming a raw dataset into an **interactive, insight-driven dashboard**.
+It demonstrates Power BI skills by transforming a raw dataset into an **interactive, insight-driven dashboard**.

 ![Sales Dashboard]()